CoderAbsolom/ssm-project/README.md

 # ssm-project
-> A base project who has been build with Spring+SpringMVC+MyBatis.
+> A base project who has been buil with Spring+SpringMVC+MyBatis.